Pattie and the Wrath of Poseidon

 Pattie and the Wrath of Poseidon (Pattie et la Colère de Poséidon) (released in English as Epic Tails as well as Argonuts in some territories) is a 2022 animated adventure film directed by David Alaux.
 The film stars the voices of Kaycie Chase, Christophe Lemoine, Emmanuel Curtil and Pierre Richard.

-The film premiered at the 2022 edition of the Montpellier Mediterranean Film Festival in Montpellier, France on October 26, 2022, before releasing in France on January 25, 2023.
-After a long theatrical release throughout 2023, the film was finally released in the United States as a limited release on April 5, 2024.
+The film premiered at the 2022 edition of the Montpellier Mediterranean Film Festival in Montpellier, France on October 26, 2022, before being released in France on January 25, 2023.
+After a long theatrical release throughout 2023, the film was finally released in the United States as a limited release on April 5, 2024, by Viva Kids.

-The film received mixed reviews from critics who praised the animation, soundtrack and emotional themes but criticised the screenplay and English voice performances.
+While the original French version was well received, the English version of the film received mixed reviews, with critics praising the animation, soundtrack, and emotional themes but criticised the screenplay and English voice performances.
 However, it was a success and grossed $15 million worldwide.

 Plot

-In the city of Yolcos, 80 years after Jason and the Argonuts’ voyage, the Golden Fleece has managed to bring peace and harmony to the community as well as the animals.
-Pattie, a young mouse who idolises Jason, wishes to have her own adventures much to her peers’ concern and amusement, the former mostly from her adoptive cat father Sam who wishes for her safety.
+In the city of Yolcos, 80 years after Jason and the Argonauts’ voyage, the Golden Fleece has managed to bring peace and harmony to the community as well as the animals.
+Pattie, a young mouse who idolises Jason, wishes to have her own adventures, much to her peers’ concern and amusement, the former mostly from her adoptive cat father, Sam, who wishes for her safety.
 As a young adult, Pattie’s dreams have begun to fade.
-She wishes to go to Alexandria to see its library and on the day she wins the lottery for the trip, Sam eats the ticket.
+She wishes to go to Alexandria to see its library, and on the day she wins the lottery for the trip, Sam eats the ticket.
 Jason announces a statue in honour of Zeus who protects the city through the Golden Fleece.
-Due to Zeus’ constant boasting, he angers Poseidon who removes the Golden Fleece and threatens the citizens with a tsunami unless they don’t build him a statue, complete with a shiny trident.
+Due to Zeus’ constant boasting, he angers Poseidon, who removes the Golden Fleece and threatens the citizens with a tsunami unless they build him a statue, complete with a shiny trident.

 Due to the Golden Fleece’s absence, the communities erupt into panic.
 Pattie finds a map of an island called Trinactos, an island filled with treasures and notably has a large sapphire with three branches, resembling a trident.
-A pirate seagull named Chickos confirms the island’s existence and Sam gives the map to Jason who announces his quest to Trinactos and encourages the city to work together to build the statue.
+A pirate seagull named Chickos confirms the island’s existence.
+Sam gives the map to Jason, who announces his quest to Trinactos and encourages the city to work together to build the statue.
 Using a magical dragon’s tooth, Pattie manages to resurrect the deceased Argonauts.
 Seeing Pattie’s intelligence, Chickos invites Pattie to help him guide Jason and the Argonauts to Trinactos.
 Scared for Pattie’s safety, Sam inadvertently joins them.
-The gods (mostly Zeus) cause problems for the crew by creating a huge storm and letting loose a baby Kraken on to them.
-The kraken sneezes all over the ship causing Sam to throw up and reveal the Alexandria ticket, greatly upsetting Pattie.
+The gods (mostly Zeus) cause problems for the crew by creating a huge storm and letting loose a baby Kraken onto them.
+The kraken sneezes all over the ship, causing Sam to throw up and reveal the Alexandria ticket, greatly upsetting Pattie.